SentientCyborg/Simon-Memory-Game/README.md

 This code uses jquery and is pretty similar to the final soloution presented by the instructor.
 I ended up breaking the code down into some additional functions to improve readability.

+Potential improvements include adding a score and adding a small delay prior to the first block being highlighted.

 ---

 Demo the game here: [Simon Says](https://sentientcyborg.github.io/Simon-Memory-Game/)